Friday79/my_collections/README.md

 - [Django Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/) Form was used to control the rendering of the forms.

--[Django Countries](https://pypi.org/project/django-countries/) was used to provide country choices for use with forms and a country field for models.
+- [Django Countries](https://pypi.org/project/django-countries/) was used to provide country choices for use with forms and a country field for models.

 - [Pillow](https://pillow.readthedocs.io/en/stable/) was used to add image processing capabilities.